mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 ssid=Walmartwifi_2.4
 channel=1
 ~~~

+You can simply copy these lines and paste those in the `wifi_ap.config`.

 # 2. Bridging
 As I mentioned earlier, we will need to create a virtual bridge between our two interfaces, wifi access point and the internet.
 That will take our target out to real internet and they wont know that we are actually in the middle.
 To do that we will use `bridge-utils`.
 To install type the following command in a terminal: